RavenPayAfrica/atlas-webpay-node-sdk/README.md

   AtlasPay.onResponse = function(data) {
        /**
-     * handle generate respons, this triggers when you try generating a new ref via AtlasPay.generate(), you catch ther response here
+     * handle generate response, this triggers when you try generating a new ref via AtlasPay.generate(), you catch ther response here
+     * (required) : you are to retrieve the response via the data returned **/ console.log('We got a response:', data); // or do your stuff here }

+  AtlasPay.onLoad = function(data) {
+    /**
+  * this triggers when the payment window is loaded onto your dom, it returns for you a payload containing the payment object.
-     * (optional) : you can decide to retrieve the onClose message we send via data **/ console.log('We got a response:', data); // or do your stuff here }
+  * (optional) : you can decide to retrieve the payment object we send via data **/ console.log('Payment window loaded:', data); // or do your stuff here }

   // set up your new payment parameters, along side your secret key